Twitter Attack - Was it SIM Swap Again?

 The reality is that 2FA via SMS is one of the easiest forms of 2FA for a user to comprehend.

 Many other forms of 2FA aren’t easy for the average user to use.
-Use of an Authenticator app, such as Google Authenticator, requires registering an account, and scanning of a QR code.
-Security keys require registration with each account, and also create heart stopping moments when you do not have your key with you.
+The use of an Authenticator app, such as Google Authenticator, requires registering an account and scanning a QR code.
+Security keys require registration with each account and also create heart-stopping moments when you do not have your key with you.
 While 2FA using SMS may have vulnerabilities, many argue it is still better than just a password.

 How to detect SIM Swap attacks?

 The challenge in detecting SIM Swap attacks is ensuring that any request to change a phone number linked with an account, is being made by a legitimate user.
-Social engineering schemes are all based on convincing someone holding access to an account to reveal information that can be be used to takeover the account.
+Social engineering schemes are all based on convincing someone holding access to an account to reveal information that can be used to take over the account.

 Behavioral biometrics is a form of risk-based, adaptive authentication that is able to assign a risk score based on whether user behavior adheres or deviates from behavior history.
 Behavior biometrics is based solely on user behavior versus static credentials that are routinely breached and stolen.
 There are many types of user behavior that are used for assessing fraud including IP address, geolocation, time of day, transaction type, mouse movements, and keystroke.
 Any variances from normal behavior would be an indicator of increased fraud risk.
 At Incognia we provide behavioral biometric fraud detection using location behavior, which is the strongest behavior signal for a mobile user.